axstroclips/ADOTool/ADO_Tool/ReadMe.md

 - **Add** a single Work Item, or add a work item with it's child work items, it supports three level deep.
 - **Delete** a specific work item, or delete a specific work item, as well as all it's child work items.
 - **Update** a specific work item, or update a specific work item, as well as all it's child work items.
+- **Get** a specific work item, display all the fields and values of a specific work item by work item id.

 ### Before run
 You have to update the configurations in the *App.config* file, here are the settings that are required: